 Now I’m not in any way minimizing the very real situation where the person in power — the boss — takes advantage of an employee.
 There’s absolutely no excuse for that.
 And we’ve let it go on far too long.
 With internal support, including Human Resources, more often than not helping to “smooth” things over for the boss.
 (Read that as cover up!)

-When the crush is coming from your own staff
+When crush comes from your own staff

 But what do you do if one of your staff members starts coming on to you?
 Well, not all that many years ago, I was in that uncomfortable situation.
 And when an employee has a crush on you, it’s not funny.
 In fact, it can get kind of creepy.
 As in my case.